etiennecoutaud/kanary/README.md

 * HAProxy referenced to service backend port with `servicePort` fiels, it can be port name or port value
 * Loadbalancing is performed based on `weight` field
 * Multiple backends can be set, sum of weight must be equal to 100

+## How it works
+Kanary Operator will act on *kanary* CRD and will perform:
+* HAProxy loabalancer generation
+* Manage configuration and update based on **weight loadbalancing**
+* Reference pod endpoint directly for more efficiency
+* Trigger automatic HAProxy rolling update when configuration changed for no service outage
+* Manage route as Kubernetes service to access to HAProxy

+Kanary Operator is manipulating Kubernetes ressources:
+* Deployment
+* Endpoint
+* ConfigMap
+* Service

+A RBAC dedicated role is needed to provide the ability to perform all operation on theses ressources

 ## Architecture and example